Diplodocus: Phylogeny

 Diplodocus is both the type genus of, and gives its name to, the Diplodocidae, the family in which it belongs.
 Members of this family, while still massive, have a markedly more slender build than other sauropods, such as the titanosaurs and brachiosaurs.
-All are characterised by long necks and tails and a horizontal posture, with forelimbs shorter than hind limbs.
+All are characterized by long necks and tails and a horizontal posture, with forelimbs shorter than hind limbs.
 Diplodocids flourished in the Late Jurassic of North America and possibly Africa.

 A subfamily, the Diplodocinae, was erected to include Diplodocus and its closest relatives, including Barosaurus.
 More distantly related is the contemporaneous Apatosaurus, which is still considered a diplodocid, although not a diplodocine, as it is a member of the sister subfamily Apatosaurinae.
 The Portuguese Dinheirosaurus and the African Tornieria have also been identified as close relatives of Diplodocus by some authors.
 Diplodocoidea comprises the diplodocids, as well as the dicraeosaurids, rebbachisaurids, Suuwassea, Amphicoelias possibly Haplocanthosaurus, and/or the nemegtosaurids.
 The clade is the sister group to Macronaria (camarasaurids, brachiosaurids and titanosaurians).

-A Cladogram of the Diplodocidae after Tschopp, Mateus, and Benson (2015) below:
+A cladogram of the Diplodocidae after Tschopp, Mateus, and Benson (2015) below: